Bukit Timah: Infrastructure

 The Bukit Timah area is a particularly prominent location with high land value.

 The Bukit Timah Race Course, a thoroughbred horse racing facility, was opened in 1933 and operated until 1999.
 The land has since been renovated, and is currently home to The Grandstand, which hosts several food outlets, childcare services and a Giant supermarket.

 The nearby area hosts many bungalows, typically expensive in land-scarce Singapore, as well as high rise condominiums.
 Many expatriates and well-heeled Singaporeans live in this region.
 Its main attractions include popular eateries at Sixth Avenue, as well as Turf City.

 This region was later extended and Upper Bukit Timah (District 21) was formed.

 Mass Rapid Transit

-There are 6 MRT stations within the planning area, spanning 2 lines, the Downtown Line and Circle Line.
-Stage 2 of the Downtown MRT Line train service started on 27 December 2015 and parallels the Bukit Timah Road.
-It connects Bukit Panjang in the North-Western edge of Bukit Timah to the city centre in the South.
-Both lines have an interchange station at Botanic Gardens MRT station.
-The 6 stations are:
+There are 7 MRT stations within the planning area, spanning 2 lines, the Downtown Line and Circle Line, namely: